Mattias Ekholm

-Mattias Hans Ekholm (born 24 May 1990) is a Swedish professional ice hockey defenceman for the Edmonton Oilers in the National Hockey League (NHL).
+Mattias Hans Ekholm (born 24 May 1990) is a Swedish professional ice hockey player who is a defenceman for the Edmonton Oilers of the National Hockey League (NHL).
 He was drafted in the fourth round, 102nd overall, of the 2009 NHL entry draft by the Nashville Predators.

 Playing career

 While playing with Mora IK in Sweden, Ekholm was drafted in the fourth round, 102nd overall, by the Nashville Predators of the National Hockey League (NHL).
 Following the draft, he participated in Predators 2009 Development Camp.
 After recording a blazing start with 7 goals and 5 assists in his first 14 games with Brynäs, Ekholm was announced to be the first of four Elitserien Rookie of the Year candidates for the 2010–11 season.
 He would go on to win the award.